zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

 * Zone: double-prefix-1.connectivity04.xa
   * 2 NS
     * IPv4 and IPv6.
-  * The two IPv4 addresses are announced from one large prefix that includes both IP addresses.
+    * The two IPv4 addresses are announced in one large (less specific) prefix that includes both NS IP addresses.
-  * They are also each annouced from a more specific prefix only including that address.
+    * Each NS IP address is also announced in a more specific prefix only including that IP address.
     * Same with IPv6.

 ### DOUBLE-PREFIX-2
-The IP addresses of the NS are announced from both a larger prefix that includes both NS IP.
-The addresses of one NS are also announced from more specific prefixes.
+The IP addresses of the NS are announced in a larger (less specific) prefix that includes both NS IP.
+The addresses of one NS are also announced in more specific prefixes.

 * Zone: double-prefix-2.connectivity04.xa
   * 2 NS
     * IPv4 and IPv6.
-  * The two IPv4 addresses are announced from one large prefix that includes both IP addresses.
+    * The two IPv4 addresses are announced in one large (less specific) prefix that includes both IP addresses.
-  * The address of one of the NS is also announced from a more specific prefix.
+    * The address of one of the NS is also announced in a more specific prefix.
     * Same with IPv6.

 [Connectivity04]:                                                 ../../tests/Connectivity-TP/connectivity04.md
 [RCODE Name]:                                                     https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-6